vpworks/Batch-Pipeline-CSV-Kafka-Spark/README.md

 4) Kafka broker (at broker address) stores topic and its messages.
 5)
 ### Uses
-It is used for ingestion where it extracts data, and prepares it so that Spark can read it.
+Used for data ingestion: extracts and prepares data so Spark can consume it.

 ### Ingestion Modules
 - json